Seris0/Gustav0/Addons/ArmatureXXMI/README.md

 - **Zenless Zone Zero**: PER-COMPONENT
 - **Wuthering Waves**: MERGED initially, but may change based on the skeleton type you import in WWMI

+- ## Installation and Usage

+1. Copy the `RenameArmatureXXMI.py` script to the Blender add-ons directory.
+2. Activate the add-on through the Blender add-ons preferences menu.
+3. Use the "ArmatureXXMI" panel in the "XXMI Scripts" section of Blender's 3D editor to access the add-on's functionalities.
+4. For a demonstration of the add-on in action, watch the video [here](https://streamable.com/7lf7yw).

 This script is an add-on for Blender that facilitates the setup of armatures for certain anime games.
 It offers various functionalities for vertex group matching, armature mirroring, and character preparation.

 For a better experience, use it together with [QuickImportXXMI](https://github.com/Seris0/QuickImportXXMI).